What is MFA?

 - When you access USask services online (like Office 365), you will enter something you know (i.e., your USask NSID and password) and something you have (i.e. a time-based code sent to a second device, like a mobile phone)

-- To keep USask safe, staff and faculty are required to set up MFA by May 31, 2021
+- To keep USask safe, staff and faculty were required to set up MFA by May 31, 2021, and all students must sign up by October 31, 2021

 Did you know?